Twin Rivers (film): Locations

 Although set in mid-north Victoria, Twin Rivers was filmed entirely in South Australia.
 The Mallee Regions of the South Australian Murray-lands was chosen to represent the flat desert landscape of the Hay Plains.
 The Murray River doubled as the Darling and Murrumbidgee Rivers.
 The sheep station was located at Melrose a small township at the foot of Mount Remarkable, part of the Lower Flinders Ranges.
 Because it was a modern, functioning sheep station, the production had to carefully frame every shot to avoid revealing modern buildings and machinery in the backgrounds.
 Derelict remains of the original farmhouse were dressed up by the crew to look like shearers quarters.
 Many locals in the Melrose area offered properties, shearing sheds and buildings to the production that still looked faithful to the 1930s era.

 Many scenes were filmed in the Adelaide Hills and surrounding areas such as Birdwood, One Tree Hill and Blackwood.
 The Blackwood home that was used in the patio hospital scene was actually used as a birthing hospital in its early years.
 Interiors were filmed in various places throughout Adelaide, including the production studios at Anifex Pty Ltd, where the interior of the workers quarters were constructed.

 The historical village Old Tailem Town outside Murray Bridge was chosen to represent the township of Riverton and also provided many interiors, such as shops and pubs.

-Trivia

-The two brothers Thomas and William are played by real-life brothers.
-Thomas and William are the names of Matthew Holmes' great-grandfather and grandfather.

-The film was shot on standard definition 4:3 DVCAM format, which proved a challenge to picture quality during post-production.
-4:3 format domestic televisions were being replaced by High Definition 16:9 format models.
-The film's entire soundtrack had to be replaced in post-production, including all dialogue, sound effects and atmospheres.
-Only about 2% of original live sound appears in the film.

-Over its six-year production, director Matthew Holmes spent approximately A$20,000 of his own money on the project.
-It is estimated that the film's budget would've been closer to A$1.5 million if all the volunteer cast and crew were paid industry award rates.
-Most of the extras in the film costumed themselves.

-The script for Twin Rivers went through approximately 25 rewrites.
-Originally, the character of Thomas did not die and the character of Jack did not exist in the first few drafts.
-It wasn't until actor Joshua Jaeger's performance so impressed the director that the expanded the character of Jack to a pivotal role.
-Due to the constantly shifting script, several scenes were re-shot - some three times.

-The film's original voice-over was spoken by a young William Norton.
-It was during the last phase of post-production that Rolf De Heer suggested a rewrite that changed the voice-over to William as an old man.